An4rg/An4rg/README.md

 ## About Me
 👀 I’m interested in making Linux as fluid on trackpad as MacOS and pushing forward Asahi Linux.

-🤓 I'm currently working on an trackpad/touchscreen driven IDE.
+🤓 I'm currently working on trackpad/touchscreen driven app suite(currently the IDE).

 🌱 I’m currently learning Gtk4 for Python.